Cozy Peach Kitchen

 What should I do with leftover pumpkin?

-Transfer leftover pumpkin puree to a container and refrigerate for 3-4 days for more smoothies, pumpkin pie dip, pumpkin mug cake, baked oatmeal or muffins.
+Transfer leftover pumpkin puree to a container and refrigerate for 3-4 days for more smoothies, pumpkin pie dip, pumpkin mug cake, baked pumpkin oatmeal or vegan pumpkin muffins.
 You can freeze leftover pumpkin for up to 3 months.
 Let thaw overnight in the fridge before using.

 Yes, this recipe is easy to make vegan.
 Just replace the Greek yogurt with your favorite non-dairy yogurt and use a non-dairy milk like soy or almond milk.